The source code for OpenGHG is available on GitHub.

 doc folder) and auto-generated api documentation created from

-NumPy style docstrings.
+Google style docstrings.

 for details.
 The documentation is automatically built using Sphinx.
 Whenever a commit is pushed to devel the

 pip install -r requirements-dev.txt